jvmistica/minutes-to-trello/README.md

 # Minutes to Trello
-Reads emails specifically related to minutes of the meeting, retrieves the action items, and uploads them to Trello.
+Reads emails minutes of the meeting emails from Gmail, retrieves the action items, and uploads them to Trello.